 I used three paint colors to create the look I wanted, but you’re the artist here.
-If you’re making the DIY pumpkin stems for a certain color pumpkin, chose complementary colors.
+If you’re making the DIY pumpkin stems for a certain color pumpkin, choose complementary colors.
 Chose a dark color for the base coat.
-The color I used was a dark gray.
-Use a small artist brush to paint down in all the grooves you created.
-Allow drying completely.
+The color I used was dark gray.
+Use a small artist’s brush to paint down all the grooves you created.
+Allow to dry completely.
 This is important.

 Add A Touch Of Dirt To Your Pumpkin Stems

 Lastly, give them a dirty, just pulled out of the patch look… use mod podge and cinnamon.
 Brush a bit of Mod Podge (matte finish) onto your pumpkin and sprinkle with cinnamon.
 Now don’t get carried away… a little dap will do ya.
 You don’t want a rusty-looking pumpkin stem… or maybe you do.

 Those are some good-looking DIY pumpkin stems right there.
 Nailed it!
 And that fabric pumpkin in the pic above… The Dollar Tree Pumpkins are the perfect base for fabric pumpkins.
 Or paint!
 I’ve used them in many ways because… HEY, they’re a dollar.
 I’m a happy girl now.
 Pretty sure Mr. Honey Do will be too. 🤣

 So, what do you think?
 I’d love to hear from you, especially if you have different ideas on improving the stems.
 Enlighten me in the comment section below.
 Oh, and don’t forget to pin this idea to your DIY Fall Decor board for later.
 Happy Fall! 🙂